Theatre Row (New York City): History of theatres

-With the 42^{nd} Street Development Corporation (42SDC) forming in 1976, their goal was to redevelop and revitalize 42^{nd} Street.
+With the 42nd Street Development Corporation (42SDC) forming in 1976, their goal was to redevelop and revitalize 42nd Street.
 Founded by Fred Papert, Jacqueline Kennedy Onassis became director on April 7, 1977.
-With the transformation beginning in August of 1977, Theatre Row’s grand opening was held on May 13, 1978.
+With the transformation beginning in August 1977, Theatre Row's grand opening was held on May 13, 1978.
 Through efforts from 42SDC, Port Authority, Playwrights Horizons, and the Shubert and Brodsky organizations, the Theatre Row Street underwent redevelopment in 1999.
 Additionally, the Theatre Row building was redesigned by architect Hugh Hardy and SLCE Architects.
-In November of 2002, the newly developed Theatre Row consisted of 5 theatres, “The Acorn” with 199 seats, “The Clurman”, “The Beckett”, and “The Kirk” with 99 seats, and on the ground floor, “The Lion” with 88 seats.
+In November 2002, the newly developed Theatre Row consisted of 5 theatres, "The Acorn" with 199 seats, "The Clurman", "The Beckett", and "The Kirk" with 99 seats, and on the ground floor, "The Lion" with 88 seats.
 On June 17, 2019, Theatre Row opened to the public once again with renovations designed by Marta Sander of Architecture Outfit.